 Impact

 Google Chrome prior to 148.0.7778.96 contains a flaw where the DataTransfer API does not fully validate transferred data.
 A remote attacker who has compromised the renderer process can craft an HTML page that triggers the flaw, allowing them to read and write arbitrary memory within the renderer’s address space.
-This capability could be leveraged to elevate privileges or execute arbitrary code, and is rooted in an input validation weakness described by CWE‑20.
+This weakness is rooted in input validation and module boundary checks weaknesses described by CWE‑20 and CWE‑501.

 Affected Systems